The authors of this book are not religious, nor are we opposed in principle to it.

 Every other storage format is wildly unreliable in comparison.
 It's Elmer Fudd vs Bugs Bunny.
 Seriously.
 It's not even close.
 For all their virtues, neither zfs nor RAID nor the best Enterprise©®™ backup solutions available are likely to preserve your data for multiple millenia, not to mention doing so with consistency, availability, and partition tolerance, for zero cost, with automatic internationalization, replication, and compatability with open source.

 Speaking of open source, the communities that grew up around these odd data structures have already solved a lot of the problems that we in the various open source communities face today.
 They've survived countless fork wars, governance dramas, and leadership changes.
 They hold user group meetups in every country on earth, even in places where the local authorities make doing so illegal.
 Can we the nerds claim the same thing of ourselves?
-Hell, even the DEFCON hacker crowd -- perhaps our most free-spirited rebellious sub-family -- bent over submissively for the authorities during covid and went remote.
-All while these ballsy religious bastards kept meeting up.
-They get arrested for what they love.
+Even the DEFCON hacker community -- perhaps our most free-spirited rebellious sub-family -- largely submitted to the demands of the authorities during the pandemic of the early 2020s and went remote.
+Was that the correct decision?
+That's not for us to say.
+All we can say for certain is that during that same period, these ballsy religious bastards kept meeting up, in defiance of legal authority and government decree.
+These people get arrested for what they love.
 They're like the [L0pht](https://en.wikipedia.org/wiki/L0pht) in the 90s.
 Aside from old [Mendax](https://time.com/archive/6950549/wikileaks-founder-julian-assange/) I'm not sure many of us have that kind of [balls](https://www.urbandictionary.com/define.php?term=Balls).
 These folks are more extreme than [Stallman](https://rms.sexy/), but they don't care if you say GNU.
 And they get open source.
 Like they really really really want to share their stuff.
 Maybe too much.
 There's motherfuckers literally giving this stuff away on the street.
 It's nuts.

 This is an impressive set of features, to say the least.